stanford-mast/pocket/README.md

 python create_ssd_job.py ssd_container 1	# this luanches 1 SSD storage server container
 ```

-Note that Pocket storage server containers have affinity to particular VM types to ensure they have the right type of storage technology available. `*-job.yaml` files in the deploy directory use the Kubernetes nodeSelector key to specify their pocketnodetype which corresponds to the nodeLabels key in `pocketcluster.k8x.local.yaml`.

 You are now ready to launch a lambda job and use Pocket.
+See the [microbenchmark README](https://github.com/stanford-mast/pocket/tree/master/microbenchmark) for a simple example test.
-Note: lambdas should be in the same VPC and private subnet as Pocket.
-Ensure your security group allows access to the Pocket metadata and storage server nodes.
+Note: lambdas must run in the same VPC as Pocket.
+Ensure your security group allows traffic to/from Pocket metadata and storage server nodes.

 Tear down the Pocket cluster as follows:
 ```